IIP-Group/AudioExamples/README.md

 # AudioExamples
-audio example files for student projects
+example sound files for audio projects at the IIP group

+all rights reserved

+## mixtortion
+novel distortion effect pedal --- by David Wieland